ubeda/DIRACDocs/source/AdministratorGuide/Configuration/ConfigurationReference/Systems/WorkloadManagement/Agents/InputDataAgent/index.rst

-Systems / WorkloadManagement / <SETUP> / Agents / InputDataAgent - Sub-subsection
+Systems / WorkloadManagement / <INSTANCE> / Agents / InputDataAgent - Sub-subsection
 =================================================================================

 The Input Data Agent queries the file catalog for specified job input data and adds the relevant information to the